hashicorp/consul/website/source/docs/connect/proxies.html.md

 Note that `snake_case` is used here as it works in both [config file and API registrations](/docs/agent/services.html#service-definition-parameter-case).

+Upstreams support multiple destination types.
+Both examples are shown below followed by documentation for each attribute.

+#### Service Destination

 ```json
 {
   "destination_type": "service",